ECON 460

 Getting Your Data

-Data on female heads-of-state in Africa is available here.
+Data on female heads of state in Africa is available here.
 The data is in Excel format.

 Cleaning Your Data

-The first step is to keep only the variables you need from each round of the Afrobarometer data.
+Keep only the variables you need from each round of the Afrobarometer data.
 The following variables are common to all the Afrobarometer data sets:

 Men make better political leaders than women, and should be elected rather than women.